devclinton/githubactions-demos/generate-uml/README.md

+This is examples using the Plantuml diagram generator.

 # Examples

 Set `plantuml:{filename}` as a fence information. `filename` is used as the file name of generated diagrams.
 In the following case, `md-sample-sequence.svg` is created.